GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Description

-We've prepared a [sample project on Github](https://github.com/meken/speedrun/archive/refs/heads/main.zip), navigate there and download the project to your environment.
+We've prepared a [sample project](https://github.com/meken/speedrun/archive/refs/heads/main.zip), navigate there and download the project to your environment.
 Unpack it, install the dependencies and start it (without using containers).
 Edit the service to show your *Team Name* in the welcome page.

 Once the service is running locally, deploy it to Cloud Run *from source code* using *the command line*.
 Pick `us-central1` as the *region*, allow *unauthenticated invocations*, and stick to the defaults for the rest.